MarkBuffalo/Bible-FrontEnd/readme.md

  - Uses PHP / MySQL
  - Doesn't currently have pagination
  - Some verses are *missing* in Chinese.
   - **This does not mean they've been removed**: rather, the removed verse and the previous verse have been combined.
-This is because, apparently, some of these sentences do not make sense on their own, and must be combined into a single sentence.
+This is because, apparently, some of these verses do not make sense on their own, and must be combined into a single verse.
   - As far as I know, the words are still intact and have their same meaning.
-  - When this occurs, they missing verse is shown as, "**見上節**".
+  - When this occurs, the missing verse is shown as, "**見上節**".
   - This feature also helps to maintain backwards compability with English searches and processing, without needing lots of extra code.

 ## English Example Queries: ##